denis2glez/minimal-lambda/README.md

 rustup target add x86_64-unknown-linux-musl
 ```

 and repeat the procedure keeping in mind that the target is `x86_64-unknown-linux-musl`.
+But for
+performance-sensitive code, it is currently recommended to bring an alternative high-performance
+`malloc` implementation.

+Alternatively, you could use Docker to build the project.
+Once you have Docker installed, running
+the script `scripts/build_with_docker.sh` will build the project in Docker and then copy back the
+artifacts into the standard `target` directory of your host.
+From here you can continue the
+procedure in the same way as if you had compiled it locally.